-This course is designed to give an intensive coverage of the principles and applications of cost accounting and budgeting, particularly as applying to industrial organisations.
-It includes the evolution of industrial accounting; developments in techniques; cost concepts; incentive plans; classification and analysis of expenditure; setting standards; advanced standard costing; marketing and administration costs; technique and procedure of budgeting; profit planning; preparation of monthly accounts; reports to management; direct and marginal costing; installation of systems and work simplification; uniform costing.
-(The principles and practice of industrial and commercial organisation are included in lectures on production, for which a special examination paper of three hours' duration is prescribed.)
+The course is designed to give an intensive coverage of the

+principles and applications of cost accounting and budgeting, particularly as applying to industrial organisations.
+It includes the evolution of industrial accounting; developments in techniques; cost concepts; incentive plans; classification and analysis of expenditure; setting standards; advanced standard costing; marketing and administration costs; technique and procedure of budgeting; profit planning; preparation of monthly accounts; reports to management; direct and marginal costing; installation of systems and work simplification; uniform costing; case studies in industry.

+(The principles and practice of industrial and commercial organisation are included in lectures on production, for which special examination paper of three hours' duration is а prescribed.)